smakecloud/skeema/README.md

 ### Dumping the schema

 Run this once against your production database to generate the initial schema files.
+This will also create a `.skeema` configuratiob file in configured skeema base dir.

+We use env var interpolation to inject the database credentials from laravel into the config file.

 ```shell
 $ php artisan skeema:init